openshift/assisted-service/README.md

     make deploy-monitoring TARGET=oc-ingress
     ~~~

+NOTE: To expose the monitoring UI's on your local environment you could follow these steps

+    ~~~sh
+    kubectl config set-context $(kubectl config current-context) --namespace assisted-installer

+    # To expose Prometheus
+    kubectl port-forward svc/prometheus-k8s 9090:9090

+    # To expose Grafana
+    kubectl port-forward svc/grafana 3000:3000
+    ~~~

+Now you just need to access [http://127.0.0.1:3000](http://127.0.0.1:3000) to access to your Grafana deployment or [http://127.0.0.1:9090](http://127.0.0.1:9090) for Prometheus.

 ### Deploy by tag

 This feature is for internal usage and not recommended to use by external users.